betterevents-io/better_abstracts/README.md

 Provides an import process for Abstracts and Reviewers, an automated abstract assignment to reviewers, multiple evaluation criteria mechanism, review result extraction, notifications and more...

 ## Usage
+We suggest to install this profile as part of the [Better Abstracts distribution](https://github.com/betterevents/better-abstracts-project) using Composer.

+However, if you want to install it as part of any Drupal project, please follow the instructions below.

 First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).